 The answer depends on the applicable corporate statute and the company’s articles and by‑laws.

-- Companies incorporated under Ontario (OBCA) or Québec (QBCA) corporate law generally have flexibility to conduct virtual meetings—unless the articles or by-laws of the company provide otherwise, a virtual meeting can be conducted.
+- Companies incorporated under Ontario (OBCA) or Québec (QBCA) corporate law generally have flexibility to conduct virtual meetings—unless the articles or by-laws of the company provide otherwise, a virtual meeting can be conducted1.

-- Companies incorporated under Canadian federal (CBCA) or Alberta (ABCA) corporate law must have express authority in their by-laws to conduct a meeting by electronic means.
+- Companies incorporated under Canadian federal (CBCA) or Alberta (ABCA) corporate law must have express authority in their by-laws to conduct a meeting by electronic means2.

 - The Canadian federal, Québec and Alberta corporate statutes also require that the communication facility used for an electronic meeting must permit all participants to communicate adequately with each other during the meeting.
 If shareholders are able to see or hear the conduct of the meeting, ask questions and see or hear the questions of other participants, we believe this would satisfy these requirements.
 Bi-lateral communication between shareholders should not be necessary to hold a virtual meeting under the CBCA, QBCA or ABCA.